-Khapoya, pp 158-166

-Schraeder, pp 89-96
+Readings: Khapoya, pp 158-166 Schraeder, pp 89-96

 - 1. How did the nature of colonial administration influence of the rise of nationalism? - 2.
 What were the contradictions in missionary education? - 3.
-What was the earliest form of Pan-Africanism?

-4. What were the three most important evolutions of Pan-Africanism?
+What was the earliest form of Pan-Africanism? - 4.
+What were the three most important evolutions of Pan-Africanism? - Oct.
+17 Discussion: Illustrate with examples whether colonialism was "good" or "bad."
+Class will be divided into two groups.
+One group for "good" and other "bad."
+Leader of each group gets 2 points on class participation and every other student who submits responses to the leader of her/his group gets 1 point.
+We shall elaborate more on this in class.

+Oct.
+19 MID TERM EXAMINATION REVIEW

+Oct.
+21 MID TERM EXAMINATION

-INDEPENDENCE AND AFTER: THE CHALLENGE OF NATION-BUILDING
+INDEPENDENCE AND AFTER: THE CHALLENGE OF NATIONBUILDING

-Mar.
-29 Problems at Independence
+Oct.
+24 Problems at Independence

 - 1. Popular Expectations

 - 2. Economic Development

 - 3. Political Stability

-- Readings: Khapoya, chapter 6, pp. 183-191
+Readings: Khapoya, chapter 6, pp. 183-191

-Mar.
-31 Identity Politics - Ethnic Dimension of African Politics and Society
+Oct.
+26 Identity Politics - Ethnic Dimension of African Politics and Society

-- 1. Conceptualizing Ethnicity - Readings: Schraeder, Chapter 5, pp. 101-103
+1. Conceptualizing Ethnicity

+Readings: Schraeder, Chapter 5, pp. 101-103